JuditAldeguer/JuditAldeguer/README.md

-## Hi, I’m *Judit Aldeguer*👋

-I am a Junior Front-End Development and I hope you enjoy my firsts projects! 👀
-I still have a long way to go but I am a fast learner.
+## Hi there, my name is *Judit* 👋

+I am a **Junior Frontend Developer** who discovered programming thanks to my surroundings, and fell in love with the community, the creativity and the possibility of making an impact on society.

+My previous work experiences have made me a **very adaptable person who enjoys continuous learning**.

+My hobbies include **taking care of my people**👩‍👦‍👦, **nature**🌱, **sports**🏃‍♀️ and **traveling**✈️.

+I consider myself a **hard-working** and **fast-learner person**, who **enjoys challenges**.

-💞️ I’m looking to collaborate on new projects in order to get to know more about the community and to keep to practicing.
+I’m looking to collaborate on new projects in order to get to know more about the community and to keep to practicing.
-📫 Feel free to contact me  by [LinkedIn](https://www.linkedin.com/in/juditaldeguer/) or you can also ask bout me through our learning center [Adalab](https://adalab.es/contacto/)
+You can know more about me through [LinkedIn](https://www.linkedin.com/in/juditaldeguer/) or through my learning center [Adalab](https://adalab.es/contacto/)

-In this Bootcamp and I am learning:
+In this Bootcamp I learned:
 - HTML5, CSS3, Sass, Bootstrap;
-- JavaScript (with ReactJS) and third-party web services (APIs);
+- Manage APIs with JavaScript and React;
 - Version control with Git;
 - Creation of SPAs with React;
 - Node JS and Express.